 Your ad text is one of the most crucial aspects of your paid efforts – be they text-only search ads or display ad messaging.
 Including specific action language – the read mores and click to sees – in your ad copy is essential to elicit the click-through.
 After all, you have to get the ad click before you can get the offer conversion.

 That’s So Meta

-We’re in an era of ignoring common user-controlled website signals, such as meta descriptions, page titles and headline tags.
-It’s not enough the Google has explicitly spelled out how it uses these signals to rank our websites, but these-oft neglected signals are also sneakily effective in improving your user experience – and your click-throughs.
+We’re in an era of ignoring common user-controlled website signals, such as meta descriptions, page titles, and headline tags.
+It’s not enough that Google has explicitly spelled out how it uses these signals to rank our websites, but these-oft neglected signals are also sneakily effective in improving your user experience – and your click-throughs.